CORE PROGRAM

 Current and upcoming

-The Open Call for CPR 2024: Who is Being Heard? is now open.
-To access our online application click here.
+The Open Call for CPR 2026: (Self)Organization in North Africa is now open.
+To submit your application click here.

 September-October, 2024